janse7155/janse7155/README.md

 <div align="center"
 <h1 align="center">Hi, I'm Jaedan Seabaugh</h1>
-<h3 align="center">Jaedan Seabaugh is a post-secondary student from the Cape Girardeau Career and Technology Center in Cape Girardeau, Missouri.
-He knows front-end development and is learning back-end development and game design.
-For education, he is pursuing further education and training through the Career and Technology Center and plans to attend SEMO for a Bachelor's Degree in Computer Science after which he plans to become a Full Stack Developer.</h3>
+<h3 align="center">Jaedan Seabaugh is a post-secondary student from the Cape Girardeau Career & Technology Center in Cape Girardeau, Missouri.
+He knows front-end development and is learning back-end development and game development.
+For education, he is pursuing training through the Career & Technology Center and plans to attend SEMO for a Bachelor's Degree in Computer Science.</h3>

 <h4> I’m currently learning **Sass, Unity, Angular, C#, and Node.js** </h4>